 It had only been three weeks since I left Singapore but that didn’t stop me from craving dim sum.
 To satisfy my craving, Gladys and I headed to Chinatown to meet up with her friend Michelle at Harbor City for lunch.
-Pretty decent food there and much better than dim sum I had in San Francisco.
 Three cheers for Cantonese chefs!

 After lunch, we walked along Shaftesbury Avenue towards Piccadilly and then I honestly cannot remember what we did for the rest of that day.
 I think we had dinner at Belgo, a Belgian pub near Covent Garden that has a Beat the Clock special.
 You pay according to the time you enter, between 5 and 6.30pm, and the food is really good there.
 Either that or we had fish and chips at Rock and Sole Plaice on Endell Street.